tesseral-labs/docs/fern/pages/concepts/projects.md

 When you register an application with Google, you will receive a *Client ID* from Google.

-This is a *sensitive* string that both your application and Google know.
-It looks something like this: `ABCDEF-zyXtuVlM0Np2Qrs3abCd4z5YxnT1`.
-(This secret is made-up.)
+This is a *sensitive* value.
+Tesseral only stores it in encrypted form.
+You can only write to this value, and you cannot read it back out.

 #### Microsoft OAuth Client ID